d1c/UFOs/README.md

 #### First Recommendation

-The first recommendation will be to improve the data entry for users of the filter fields.
+Improve the data entry for users of the filter fields.
 In the current version of the page, visitors must enter all text search criteria in lower case.
 If the user uses any capitalization the search returns no results.
 The proposed solution will be to add code to manipulate the case of the search criteria so filtered results will be returned even when vistors enter all caps or mixed caps.

 #### Second Recommendation

-The second recommendation is to process the dataset to add capitalization where appropriate.
+Process the dataset to add capitalization where appropriate.
 The current dataset uses all lower caps for several fields where capital letters are normally used.
 For example, State & Country codes should be all caps while City names should have proper capitalization.
 This change will make the webpage look more professional and well edited.